amrvac/amrvac/doc/par.md

 mere first order copying for finer level grids (and is thus not advised when second order is desired).

-## Amrlist {#par_amrlist}
+## meshlist {#par_meshlist}

-    &amrlist
+    &meshlist
      refine_max_level= INTEGER
+     domain_nx1= INTEGER
+     domain_nx2= INTEGER
+     domain_nx3= INTEGER
-     nxlone1= INTEGER
+     block_nx1= INTEGER
-     nxlone2= INTEGER
+     block_nx2= INTEGER
-     nxlone3= INTEGER
+     block_nx3= INTEGER
-     dxlone1= DOUBLE
-     dxlone2= DOUBLE
-     dxlone3= DOUBLE
      xprobmin1= DOUBLE
      xprobmax1= DOUBLE
      xprobmin2= DOUBLE
      xprobmax2= DOUBLE
      xprobmin3= DOUBLE
      xprobmax3= DOUBLE
-     errorestimate= INTEGER
+     refine_criterion= INTEGER
      nbufferx1= INTEGER
      nbufferx2= INTEGER
      nbufferx3= INTEGER
-     skipfinestep= F | T
+     max_blocks= INTEGER
      amr_wavefilter= nlevelshi DOUBLE values
-     tol= nlevelshi DOUBLE values
+     refine_threshold= nlevelshi DOUBLE values
-     tolratio= nlevelshi DOUBLE values
+     derefine_ratio= nlevelshi DOUBLE values
-     flags= INTEGER array, with at most nw+1 entries wflags= DOUBLE array, with at most nw values that must sum up to 1.0d0 logflag= nw logical values, all F by default iprob= INTEGER
+     w_refine_weight= DOUBLE array nw+1 values that must sum up to 1.0d0 logflag= nw logical values, all F by default iprob= INTEGER
      prolongprimitive= F | T
      coarsenprimitive= F | T
      restrictprimitive= F | T
-     amrentropy= F | T
      typeprolonglimit= 'default' | 'minmod' | 'woodward' | 'mcbeta' | 'koren'
      tfixgrid= DOUBLE
      itfixgrid= INTEGER
      ditregrid= INTEGER
     /

-### refine_max_level, nxlone^D, dxlone^D, xprob^L {#par_refine_max_level}
+### refine_max_level, max_blocks, domain_nx^D, block_nx^D, xprobmin^D, xprobmax^D {#par_refine_max_level}

 `refine_max_level` indicates the maximum number of grid levels that can be used during the simulation, including the base grid level.
-It is an integer value which is maximally equal to the parameter _nlevelshi_ and minimally equal to 1 (which is the default value implying no refinement at all, but possibly a domain decomposition when the domain resolution is a multiple of the maximal grid resolution controlled by the -g= flag of $AMRVAC_DIR/setup.pl).
-The parameter _nlevelshi=20_ by default, a value set in _mod_indices.t_, so that if more than 20 levels are to be used, one must change this value and recompile.
+It is an integer value which is maximally equal to the parameter _nlevelshi_ and minimally equal to 1.
+The parameter _nlevelshi=20_ by default, a value set in _mod_global_parameters.t_, so that if more than 20 levels are to be used, one must change this value and recompile.
 Note that when _refine_max_level&gt;1_, it is possible that during runtime, the highest grid level is temporarily lower than refine_max_level, and/or that the coarsest grid is at a higher level than the base level.
+The number of grid blocks in each processor has an upper limit defined by `max_blocks` which is 4000 by default and can be set to higher numbers if too many blocks in a processor are allocated.

 The computational domain is set by specifying the minimal and maximal coordinate value per direction in the _xprob^L_ settings.
-When cylindrical or spherical coordinates are selected with typexial, the angle ranges (for phi in the cylindrical case, and for both theta and phi in the spherical case) are to be given in 2 pi units.
+When cylindrical or spherical coordinates are selected, the angle ranges (for phi in the cylindrical case, and for both theta and phi in the spherical case) are to be given in 2 pi units.

-The base grid resolution (i.e. on the coarsest level 1) is best specified by providing the number of grid cells per dimension to cover the full computational domain set by the _xprob^L_ ranges.
-This is done by specifying these numbers in _nxlone^D_, where there are as many integers to be set as the dimension of the problem. `Note that it is necessary to have a consistent combination of base grid resolution and the _-g=_ setting for _$AMRVAC_DIR/setup.pl_: the latter specifies the maximal individual grid resolution which includes ghost cells at each side, while the _nxlone^D_ resolution must thus be a multiple of the individual grid resolution without the ghost cells included`.
-An alternative way to specify the domain resolution is to give the base grid cell size directly using _dxlone^D_, but then again the same restrictions apply, and one must be sure that the step size properly divides the domain size (from the _xprob^L_ pairs).
-It is advocated to always use the integer setting through _nxlone^D_, from which the code automatically computes the corresponding _dxlone^D_.
+The base grid resolution (i.e. on the coarsest level 1) is best specified by providing _domain_nx^D_, the number of grid cells per dimension, to cover the full computational domain set by the _xprobmin^D_ and _xprobmax^D_.
+The resolution of each grid block is set by _block_nx^D_ which exclude ghost cells at each side.
+The _domain_nx^D_ must thus be a integer multiple of _block_nx^D_.

-### errorestimate, nbufferx^D, skipfinestep, amr_wavefilter {#par_errest}
+### refine_criterion, nbufferx^D, amr_wavefilter {#par_errest}

 The code offers various choices for the error estimator used in automatically detecting regions that need refinement.

-When `errorestimate=0`, all refinement will only be based on the user- defined criteria to be coded up in subroutine _specialrefine_grid_.
+When `refine_criterion=0`, all refinement will only be based on the user- defined criteria to be coded up in subroutine _specialrefine_grid_.

-When `errorestimate=2`, we simply compare the previous time level t_(n-1) solution with the present t_n values, and trigger refinement on relative differences.
+When `refine_criterion=1`, we simply compare the previous time level t_(n-1) solution with the present t_n values, and trigger refinement on relative differences.

-When `errorestimate=3`, the default value, errors are estimated using current t_n values and their gradients following Lohner prescription.
+When `refine_criterion=3`, the default value, errors are estimated using current t_n values and their gradients following Lohner prescription.
 In this scheme, the `amr_wavefilter` coefficient can be adjusted from its default value 0.01d0.
 You can set different values for the wavefilter coefficient per grid level.
 This error estimator is computationally efficient, and has shown similar accuracy to the Richardson approach on a variety of test problems.
+When `refine_criterion=3`, the original Lohner method is used.

-In all three latter cases, a call to the user defined subroutine _specialrefine_grid_ follows the error estimator, making it possible to use this routine for augmented user-controlled refinement, or even derefinement.
+A call to the user defined subroutine _usr_refine_grid_ follows the error estimator, making it possible to use this routine for augmented user-controlled refinement, or even derefinement.

 Depending on the error estimator used, it is needed or advisable to additionally provide a buffer zone of a certain number of grid cells in width, which will surround cells that are flagged for refinement by any other means.
 It will thus trigger more finer grids. `nbufferx^D=2` is usually sufficient.
-It can never be greater than the grid size specified with the -g setting of _$AMRVAC_DIR/setup.pl_.
+It can never be greater than the block size.
 For Lohner scheme, the buffer can actually be turned off completely by setting `nbufferx^D=0` which is default value.

-### flags, wflags, logflag, tol, tolratio {#par_flags}
+### w_refine_weight, logflag, refine_threshold, derefine_ratio {#par_flags}

-In all errorestimators mentioned above (except the errorestimate=0 case), the comparison or evaluation is done only with a user-selected (sub)set of the conserved variables.
-As there are _nw_ variables (which may include auxiliary variables such as predefined in the special relativistic modules), the number of variables to be used in the estimator is set by specifying it in _flags(nw+1)_.
-Correspondingly, the first _flags(nw+1)_ entries for the flags array select their index number, and corresponding weights are to be given in wflags.
-E.g., 3D MHD has _nw=8_, and one can select refining based on density, energy, and first component of the magnetic field by setting flags(9)=3, flags(1)=1, flags(2)=5, flags(3)=6, since we predefined the order _rho m1 m2 m3 e b1 b2 b3_.
-The weights wflags(1), wflags(2), and wflags(3), must be positive values between 0.0d0 and 1.0d0, and must add to unity.
-By default, only the first conserved variable (typically density) is used in the comparison.
+In all error estimators mentioned above (except the refine_criterion=0 case), the comparison or evaluation is done only with a user-selected (sub)set of the conserved variables.
+The _nw_ variables (which may include auxiliary variables) can be used for error estimation, by setting corresponding weights in the array _w_refine_weight_, which by default has the first element (corresponds to density) as 1.d0 and rest elements as 0.d0.
+The weights w_refine_weight(:) must be positive values between 0.0d0 and 1.0d0, and must add to unity.

-The Lohner error estimation (errorestimate=3) may also decide to use differences in the log10(rho), and this is then done by setting the _logflag(1)=T_.
+The Lohner error estimation (refine_criterion=3) may also decide to use differences in the log10(rho), and this is then done by setting the _logflag(1)=T_.
 This can be done per selected variables involved in the estimation, but obviously only works for those that remain positive throughout.

-In the comparison involving the above selected variables, when the total error exceeds the value set by `tol`, the grid is triggered for refining.
+In the comparison involving the above selected variables, when the total error exceeds the value set by `refine_threshold`, the grid is triggered for refining.
-Reversely, if the error drops below `tolratio * tol`, the grid is coarsened.
-`The user must always set a (problem dependent) value for `tol` (below 1), while the default value for tolratio=1.0d0/8.0d0 has shown to be a rather generally useful value.
-You can set tolerance values that differ per refinement level. `
+Reversely, if the error drops below `derefine_ratio * refine_threshold`, the grid is coarsened.  `The user must always set a (problem dependent) value for `refine_threshold` (below 1), while the default value for derefine_ratio=1.0d0/8.0d0 has shown to be a rather generally useful value.
+You can set threshold values that differ per refinement level. `

+When subroutine _usr_refine_threshold_ is registered, user can use it to modify refine_threshold depending on location of interest.
+For example, increase refine_threshold near quiet boundaries to use coarser blocks there or decrease it to use finer blocks in focused regions.

 ### iprob {#par_iprob}